Enter your contact information below to alert one of our representatives and someone will contact you within 1 business day.

 The obverse features a portrait of the King of France, either Louis XIV or Louis XV.
 The reverse design is composed of elements from the French Coat of Arms: a cluster of fleur-de-lis symbols at the center surrounded by a wreath, with an ornate crown above.
 Inscriptions include date of issue and Mint mark.

-This Silver Ecu coin of France, struck 1700-1762, was submitted to Numismatic Guaranty Corporation's specialized Shipwreck Certification division for authentication.
+This Silver Ecu was submitted to Numismatic Guaranty Corporation's (NGC) specialized Shipwreck Certification division for authentication.
 NGC has confirmed that the coin is a Genuine artifact recovered from the La Dromadaire shipwreck discovery in 1996.
-The coin is presented in a sonically sealed in NGC holder, accompanied by a certification label declaring its unique pedigree.
+The coin is presented in a sonically sealed in NGC holder, accompanied by a certification label declaring its unique shipwreck pedigree.

 This authenticated La Dromadaire shipwreck 1700-1762 Silver Ecu belongs in your collection!
 Purchase the unique salvaged 18th century French relic from MCM today!